peterjmarko/llm-narrative-framework/DEVELOPERS_GUIDE.template.md

 This project includes tests that must pass before a pull request will be merged.
 The pre-commit hooks do not run these tests automatically, so you must run them manually.

-The test suite is divided into two parts: a `pytest` suite for the Python source code and a lightweight integration harness for the PowerShell orchestration scripts.
+The test suite is divided into three parts: a `pytest` suite for the Python source code, a lightweight integration harness for the PowerShell orchestration scripts, and external validation against GraphPad Prism for statistical analysis verification.

 {{grouped_figure:docs/diagrams/arch_test_suite.mmd | scale=1.5 | width=60% | caption=Test Suite Architecture.}}